-- Go to the Windows "START" menu, click "RUN" and type devmgmt.msc (Or go to the Control Panel, choose the System icon, then the Hardware tab, and click the Device Manager button). - A window will open that will list "PORTS" among other items.
-Click on "PORTS". - The comport will be listed as: - Communications Port (RS-232) - USB Serial Port (USB) - Standard Serial over Bluetooth link (Bluetooth)
+- Locate Windows Device Manager by searching for it in the desktop search box.
+(Or go to Windows Control Panel, choose the System icon, then the Hardware tab, and click the Device Manager button).

+- A window will open that will list "PORTS" among other items.
+Click on "PORTS".

+- The comports will be listed as:

+- Communications Port (RS-232)

+- USB Serial Port (USB)

+- Standard Serial over

+Bluetooth link (Bluetooth)